V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – loko (toko) : action of burning

-– loko : avarice, cowardice, greed, greed for goods / covetousness
+– loko : avarice, cowardice, cupidity, greediness, greed for goods / covetousness

-– lombo / lombu : species of climbing plant producing gum, fruit of that plant
+– lombo / lombu : species of climbing plant producing gum, fruit of this plant

 – londe : upstream, top